 Indeed, it emerged – bizarrely – that most were “fairly happy” with their spouse.
 Although 47 per cent were more “serious thinkers”, 21 per cent of them admitted they didn’t “really want a divorce”.
 And 90 per cent had not taken legal action.

-This comes as no surprise to the psychotherapist Wendy Bristow, who says that often, divorce fantasising is frivolous, along the lines of “I could get my hair done, sleep through the night without him snoring, spend a load of money on shoes without him complaining”.
+That being said, psychotherapist Wendy Bristow says that often, divorce fantasising is frivolous, along the lines of “I could get my hair done, sleep through the night without him snoring, spend a load of money on shoes without him complaining”.
 The divorce fantasist is often so swept away by their fabulous vision of the post decree nisi life, they have the gall to confide in the person who has gone through it.

 If you’re feeling resentful, it’s common to think, ‘If I left him, he’d be sorry’

 Emma, 47, eight years divorced, finds it particularly crass: “My friends say, ‘Oh you’re so lucky, you don’t have the kids this weekend.’
 When often, my children go to their dad and I’ll sit, sobbing, at the bottom of the stairs.
 It’s like a bereavement, or as if the empty nest has been prematurely imposed on me.”